wp-plugins/atcontent/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Boost your audience 2.5x in 30 days by making your blog posts available for reposting!
+It's free to join!

 == Description ==